INTO-CPS-Association/DTaaS-examples/digital_twins/incubator-NuRV-monitor-validation/README.md

 #### Examine the results

-The results can be found in the _/workspace/examples/data/incubator-NuRV-monitor-validation/output directory_.
+The results can be found in the _/workspace/examples/data/incubator-NuRV-monitor-validation/output_ directory where the logs are also included.

-You can also view run logs in the _/workspace/examples/data/incubator-NuRV-monitor-validation_.
+Figures of the output results can be found in the _/workspace/examples/data/incubator-NuRV-monitor-validation/output_ directory.

 ### Terminate phase